ember-lifeline/ember-lifeline/README.md

 **tl;dr call `this.registerDisposable(fn)` on any component, route, or service to register a function you want to run when the object is destroyed.**

 Use `registerDisposable` as a replacement for explictly unbinding any external bindings.
-A disposable is a function that disposes of bindings that are outside of Ember's lifecyle.
-This essentially means you can register a function that you want to run to automatically tear down any bindings when the Ember object is destroyed.
+A disposable is a function that disposes of resources that are outside of Ember's lifecyle.
+This essentially means you can register a function that you want to run to automatically tear down any resources when the Ember object is destroyed.

+Example:

 It's common to see code written to explicitly unbind event handlers from external libraries.